PARKS – Discover Florida, Explore Paradise & Have Family Fun!

 Birch State Park also has taken care to preserve rare beach forest hammocks, old palm trees and tropical shrubberies.
 Visit Birch State Park and rent canoes and paddle around a mile-long freshwater lagoon.
 Wildlife lovers can hike along two trails and learn about local plants and animals.
 Skaters and bicyclists can whizz along a paved road throughout the park.
 Park visitors can even access the beach via a pedestrian tunnel under A1A.

 Fort Lauderdale Beach, of course, is miles and miles long!
-While North Beach Village’s beach is wonderful and most visitors don’t ever wander very far from our seascape, if you’re looking for a picnic area on the beach with tables under palm trees, BBQ, basketball courts, playground and ocean sports, there’s South Beach Park.
+While North Beach Village’s beach is wonderful and most visitors don’t ever wander very far from our seascape, if you’re looking for a picnic area on the beach with tables under palm trees, BBQ, basketball courts, playground and ocean sports, there’s Fort Lauderdale Beach Park.